What is a Peer Leader?

-Students who become peer leaders will have the opportunity to live in one of four available spaces at our ministry house across the street from the UWRF campus, and they can maintain residence for the duration they are serving as a peer leader.
+Students who become peer leaders will have the opportunity to live in one of three available spaces at our ministry house across the street from the UWRF campus, and they can maintain residence for the duration they are serving as a peer leader.
 As part of living in the house, Peer Ministers agree to abide by a covenant that applies to all who live and work in the building.

 How Do I Become a Peer Leader?

 To be a peer leader at Journey House, students need to fill out an application.
-Upon receipt of the application, the Campus Minister, Laura Ramlow, will follow up to schedule an interview with you.
+Upon receipt of the application, the Campus Ministry Director, Deacon David Behling, will follow up to schedule an interview with you.
 Student can expect the interview to be casual and non-anxious 🙂 .
-If you are interested in receiving an application, please email Deacon Laura: firstname.lastname@example.org.
+If you are interested in more information or an application, please email Deacon David at firstname.lastname@example.org.

 What responsibilities do Peer Leaders have?

 We understand how busy student life can be, so we take student academic expectations in mind when delegating tasks among the peer leaders.
 Typically, peer leaders have some “regular” tasks to help maintain the ministry house (light cleaning, shoveling snow, meal/activity cleanup, etc.).